AlexWFreitas/BluePrince/1. TODO/continuous/Diary.md

 - Drafted a Drafting Studio and added the Dormitory
 - Drafted the Dormitory and got the Drafting Strategy Volume 2 book.
 	- Interesting info about the Freezer inside.
-	- Should transform Sauna into common too.
+	- Should transform Sauna into common room too so I can use Freezer with more freedom.
 - After ending the day, I tried to translate the note in Erajan, it seems to be a message saying that Erajan people should go south instead of north?

 Day 46